kubernetes/community/contributors/devel/sig-architecture/godep.md

 For reference, whitelisted licenses as per the CNCF Whitelist Policy are mentioned below.

-### License changes
+### Licenses for Dependencies

+Dependencies that are licensed under Apache-2.0 do not require further license review or approval, since they are under the same license as Kubernetes itself.

+The IP policy in the [CNCF Charter], section 11, allows the CNCF Governing Board to review and approve other non-Apache-2.0 licenses on an exception basis.

-Some licenses are whitelisted as per the CNCF Whitelist Policy (adopted by the CNCF Governing Board on 2018-05-01).
-This whitelisting process is described below.
+To streamline this process, licenses for some components are whitelisted as per the CNCF Whitelist Policy (adopted by the CNCF Governing Board on 2018-05-01).
+This whitelisting policy is described below.

+Components that are not under Apache-2.0, and that do not satisfy the Whitelist Policy, remain subject to review and exception approval by the Governing Board.

-In case of questions or concerns regarding the list of approved licenses, please create an issue or send an email to the [SIG Architecture] and [SIG Release] mailing lists.
+In case of questions or concerns regarding the whitelist policy, please create an issue or send an email to the [SIG Architecture] and [SIG Release] mailing lists.

-#### Whitelisting Process
+#### Whitelisting Policy

-A third-party component under a non-Apache 2.0 license will be deemed automatically approved by the Governing Board for inclusion in a CNCF codebase as an exception to the CNCF Intellectual Property Policy, if all of the following apply:
+A third-party component under a non-Apache 2.0 license is deemed automatically approved by the Governing Board for inclusion in a CNCF codebase as an exception to the CNCF Intellectual Property Policy, if all of the following apply: